fo-am/foam-kernow/guide.md

-source/open hardware - therefore they are able to be used to advance broader technological uncertainties outside of our company, and have been (we don't always know about this, but e.g. the fluxus shader code being used in penelope visualisations to model brain scans by a researcher in a neuroscience project for example).
+source/open hardware - therefore they are able to be used to advance broader technological uncertainties outside of our company, and have been (we don't always know about this, but e.g. the fluxus shader code being used in Penelope visualisations to model brain scans by a researcher in a neuroscience project for example).

 Interestingly: